-Implementation of this Plan's recommendations will require active participation by the various boards of the municipalities, as well as by developers, landowners and This citizens. active because participation is required the comprehensive plan alone has no force of law.
+Implementation of this Plan's recommendations will require active participation by the various boards of the municipalities, as well as by developers, This landowners and citizens. active participation is required because the comprehensive plan alone has no force of law.
 Developers, businessmen, and landowners should use the comprehensive plan as a guide in making development decisions.
 Local government should consider the legal actions that impose enforceable regulations on certain aspects of land development, consistent with this Plan.